Starfodders/Hearth-Client/README.md

 22. Mobile Site header needs to disappear on scrolldown
 23. Pagination for beginner tutorial (maybe)
 24. Font resizing option
+25. Mobile slide scrolling buttons block the text
+26. Modify flow of content so that finishing the unit gives the option to go to next lesson
+27. Also modify the button text to better reflect the state of the unit (complete or in progress)
+28. Overhaul tutorial to take place when the piece of relevant content appears, not all at once

 ### Bugs